 Steven Belletto is Professor of English at Lafayette College.
 His scholarship focuses on the broad intersections between aesthetics and politics in post-1945 U.S. literatures.
 His most recent work has been focused on rethinking the significance of the writers associated with the Beat literary movement.
 His book The Beats: A Literary History (Cambridge University Press, 2020) is a major reassessment of the Beat movement, and was named a 2021 Choice Outstanding Academic Title.

-In addition to The Beats: A Literary History, Belletto also edited The Cambridge Companion to the Beats (Cambridge, 2017), a new introduction to Beat literature that brings together some of the best scholars writing about the Beats today.
+In addition to The Beats: A Literary History, Belletto also edited two volumes in the Cambridge Companion series pertaining to the Beats: The Cambridge Companion to the Beats (Cambridge, 2017), a new introduction to Beat literature; and The Cambridge Companion to Jack Kerouac (Cambridge, 2024), both of which bring together some of today’s best scholars writing about the Beats and Jack Kerouac.

 Beyond his work concerning the Beats specifically, Belletto’s scholarship has helped to reframe how we understand post-World War II literature and culture, with particular emphasis on Cold War literature and culture.
 His first book, No Accident, Comrade: Chance and Design in Cold War American Narratives (Oxford UP, 2012), argues that chance became a conflicted cultural signifier during the Cold War, and shows how a range of writers innovated strategies for dealing with chance in their work.
 More recently, he co-edited Neocolonial Fictions of the Global Cold War (Iowa, 2019), a collection of essays that investigate the global Cold War through the framework of neocolonialism.
 He has also co-edited a collection of essays on Cold War literature and culture titled American Literature and Culture in an Age of Cold War: A Critical Reassessment (Iowa, 2012).